Colorado Flowers

 wildflowers_16.gif

-Orchids in Summit County (that I have seen; all within a couple miles of Mesa Cortina, except Ladies tresses, seen in Corral Creek, and Twayblade (seen in Herman Gulch):
+Orchids in Summit County (that I have seen; all within a couple miles of Mesa Cortina, except Ladies tresses, seen in Corral Creek).
+Twayblade was the final one in this list, though I had seen it earlier in Herman Gulch:

 Fairy slippers